Antipsychotic Prescribing

 Dementia and Delirium

-A low dose of high potency first-generation antipsychotics like haloperidol is recommended for the treatment of agitation in delirium and dementia.
+A low dose of high-potency first-generation antipsychotics like haloperidol is recommended for the treatment of agitation in delirium and dementia.
 It is essential to use caution in elderly patients as the antimuscarinic effects can cause significant adverse effects in this population.
 Second-generation antipsychotics can also be used for treating behavioral disturbances in dementia.
-Off-Label use of second-generation antipsychotics is acquired immunodeficiency syndrome-related dementia.
+Off-label use of second-generation antipsychotics is associated with acquired immunodeficiency syndrome-related dementia.

 Substance-Induced Psychotic Disorder